o2r-project/containerit/README.md

 futile.logger::flog.threshold(futile.logger::ERROR)
 ```

-Now we create a Dockerfile for a specific R version and R Markdown file
+Now we create a Dockerfile for a specific R version and a given R
+Markdown file.
+The option `filter_baseimage_pkgs` is used to not add any
-and do not add any packages already available in the base image:
+packages already available in the base image, which can save a lot of
+build time.

 ``` r
 rmd_dockerfile <- containerit::dockerfile(from = "inst/demo.Rmd",